 Hi, fellow pizza fans!
 My name is Michelle, and I think that making pizza is so much fun.
 I won’t deny that it can be a bit tricky, though.
 I have certainly dealt with all types of pizza situations, including undercooked pizza dough.
 Luckily, it’s a relatively quick fix that can be avoided.

-Noticed that your pizza dough is undercooked?
+Noticed that your pizza dough is not cooked all the way?
 Obviously, that’s not going to cut it for family pizza night.
 But what should you do?
 I’ll tell you what you do – you keep reading to find out how to fix undercooked pizza dough.
 It’s easy, I promise.

 - How to Fix Undercooked Pizza Dough